DevDiner/advanceNFT_manualWallet/README.md

 -   **Gasless User Experience:** Users can create a personal smart contract wallet and mint NFTs without paying for gas, thanks to a custom-built, EIP-712 compliant meta-transaction relayer.
 -   **Fair & Secure Minting:** Employs a commit-reveal scheme with a configurable delay to prevent front-running and guarantee a fair minting experience.
+-   **Secure Contributor Payouts:** Implements a battle-tested, pull-based payment splitter for distributing minting proceeds, ensuring contributors can securely and reliably withdraw their share of the funds at any time.
 -   **Multi-Asset Portfolio Dashboard:** A feature-rich "My Wallet" page that acts as a true portfolio viewer, using a resilient, **rate-limit-aware** Etherscan API client to display a wallet's balance of ETH, all **ERC20** tokens, and all **ERC-721 & ERC-1155** NFTs.
 -   **100% On-Chain Generative Art:** NFT artwork is generated and stored directly on the blockchain as an SVG, making the asset entirely self-contained and permanent.
 -   **Gas-Efficient Airdrop System:** Utilizes a Merkle tree to manage the presale whitelist, allowing for a virtually unlimited number of users with minimal on-chain costs.